kubernetes-analysis/kubernetes-analysis/blog.md

 ![release-notes-stats](assets/release-notes-stats.svg)

-Interestingly, we have round about 7.000 overall pull requests containing release notes, but only ~5.000 have a `kind/` label applied.
+Interestingly, we have approximately 7.000 overall pull requests containing release notes, but only ~5.000 have a `kind/` label applied.
 The distribution of the labels is not equally and one third of them are labeled as `kind/bug`.
-This brings me to the next decision in my data science journey: I will build a binary classifier which, for sake of simplicity, is only able to distinguish between bugs (via `kind/bug`) and non-bugs (the label is not applied).
+This brings me to the next decision in my data science journey: I will build a binary classifier which, for sake of simplicity, is only able to distinguish between bugs (via `kind/bug`) and non-bugs (where the label is not applied).

-The main idea is now to get some new release note and classify if it might be a bug or not based on the historic data we already have from the community.
+The main target is now to be able to classify newly incoming release notes if they are related to a bug or not, based on the historic data we already have from the community.

-Before doing that, I recommend that you play around with the `main analyze -h` subcommand as well to explore the latest set of data.
-You can also checkout all the [continuously updated assets][57] I provide within the analysis repository.
+Before doing that, I recommend that you play around with the `./main analyze -h` subcommand as well to explore the latest set of data.
+You can also check out all the [continuously updated assets][57] I provide within the analysis repository.
 For example, those are the top 25 PR creators inside the Kubernetes repository: